bbatsov/solarized-emacs/README.md

 # Solarized for Emacs

-Solarized for Emacs is an Emacs 24bit theme making use of of the [Solarized palette](http://ethanschoonover.com/solarized), developed by Ethan Schoonover.
+Solarized for Emacs is an Emacs 24bit theme making use of the [Solarized palette](http://ethanschoonover.com/solarized), developed by Ethan Schoonover.

 You can find several screenshots of Solarized for Emacs